 The project site and off-site improvement areas are located within the Mission Valley Community Plan area in the City of San Diego (City of San Diego 2013).
 The Mission Valley Community Plan area comprises approximately 2,418 acres, which includes a variety of residential, retail, commercial, transportation, and open space land uses.
 The project site is accessible from the north by Friars Road via Stadium Way at the western boundary of the project site, and Mission Village Drive.
 Friars Road provides local access to I-15 and State Route 163.
-The project site is accessible from the east by San Diego Mission Road, an east-west roadway near the northern boundary of the project site.
+The project site is accessible from the east by San Diego Mission Road, an east-west roadway near the northern boundary of the project site, and Rancho Mission Road, an east-west roadway near the southern boundary of the project site.